 B.Sc. in Archaeology: focus on scientific approaches to archaeology, such as the studies of biological remains and the ancient environment; learn technical applications and theories for studying the spectrum from broad trends in human interactions with the physical landscape, down to detailed analysis of an individual find.
-There are no formal specializations within the B.Sc.
 This degree is suited to those who are interested in archaeology and are inclined toward the sciences and math.

 Specialization in Mediterranean Archaeology: Students may choose to graduate with a specialization in Mediterranean Archaeology if they have have fulfilled the requirements for a single- or joint-major Bachelor of Arts or a Bachelor of Science degree in Archaeology and also successfully completed 4.0 specific credits.
 Please see calendar for details and specific requirements.

 Archaeology students have the opportunity to select from a wide variety of courses, in class and in the field.